-This week, it's an abridged version of Turning The Tide, written by Kate Evans and published in New Zealand Geographic's September-October issue.
+This week, it's Weaponised, written by Kate Evans and published in NZ Geographic magazine's July-August issue.

-You can read the full story, including photos by Richard Robinson, on the New Zealand Geographic website.
+You can read the full story, including illustrations by Giselle Clarkson, by picking up a copy of NZ Geographic magazine, or on the NZ Geographic website.

 Check out how to listen to and follow The Detail here.